-5. Real-Data Application
+5. Real Data Application

-In this section, we apply the results and test statistics obtained in Section 3 to two real data sets: US stock data (dense model), and search engine data true model is sparse.
+In this section, we further apply the results and test statistics obtained in Section 3 to two real data: a US stock data (dense model) and a search engine data (sparse model) in the supplementary material.
+As will be seen, the proposed combo-type test, COM, performs well on both datasets.
+Thus, it could serve as a "universal" test in practice no matter the true model is sparse or not.